Henrique Martins

-Henrique de Souza Martins (born 14 November 1991 in Campinas) is a Brazilian competitive swimmer.
+Henrique de Souza Martins (born 14 November 1991 in Campinas) is a Brazilian competitive swimmer and male pageant titleholder who won Mister Brazil 2023.
+He represented Brazil at the Mister Supranational 2023 competition in Małopolska, Poland and finished first runner-up.

 International career

 2008–12

 He participated at 2008 FINA Youth World Swimming Championships in Monterrey.

 At the 2011 Summer Universiade in Shenzhen, China, Martins won a silver medal in the 4×100-metre freestyle relay.

 2013–16

 Martins entered into a University in 2013, in a course of Tourism.